Ataullha/how-to-run-a-tts-model/README.md

-# coqui-ai-TTS-Model
-How to run @coqui-ai TTS Model For Beginners in Bangla
+# How To Run Your First TTS Model